Responses to infractions vary, but we expect you to understand that you are accountable for your actions.

 Loss of Other Privileges

-At any time, and at their discretion, faculty may remove privileges or assign duties for students in their charge as a form of heuristic discipline.
+At any time, and at their discretion, faculty may remove privileges or assign duties from/to students in their charge as a form of heuristic discipline.
 Examples of this include:

 - Confiscation of cell phone